mattunderscorechampion/vcap-service-parser/node/README.md

-# VCAP Services Parser
+# Node VCAP Services Parser

-## Node

-A node VCAP services parser is provided.
-It supports parsing the VCAP_SERVICES environmental variable and parsing it to a useful value.

 ### Use